ebuchman/blog/content/posts/uoa-liquidity.md

 the *rescontre*.[^rescontre] The process was so efficient, the merchant-bankers hardly needed to use any money at all, and generally only brought enough with them for their personal expenses.
-These fairs were phenomenal in their pursuit of balancing the payments graph.
+These fairs were phenomenal in their pursuit of balancing the payments graph.[^boyer]

 But this balancing act would soon give way to a new institutional form.
 By the end of the 16th century, the institutions of money found themselves on the precipice of a transformation from engine of trade to engine of war finance.
-Not that money hadn't for two millenia or more been intimitately tied up in war.
+Not that money hadn't for millenia been intimitately tied up in war.
 But a monetary and financial revolution was looming that would institutionalize a new kind of imbalance: the permanent debts of the state.
 Responsibility for monetizing these debts was distributed across a new kind of banking system taking hold of Europe, anchored